 iTunes 11 for Mac: Sync contacts, calendars, and other info with iPod, iPhone, or iPad

-You can use iTunes to sync the contacts, calendars, notes, Safari bookmarks, and email account information on your computer with your iPod, iPhone, or iPad. iTunes also syncs this information from your device to your computer—for example, if you add contacts on your iPad, syncing adds those contacts to Contacts on your computer (or Address Book, in some versions of OS X.
+You can use iTunes to sync the contacts, calendars, notes, Safari bookmarks, and email account information on your computer with your iPod, iPhone, or iPad. iTunes also syncs this information from your device to your computer—for example, if you add contacts on your iPad, syncing adds those contacts to Contacts on your computer (or Address Book, in some versions of OS X).

-You can sync information on your device with only one iTunes library at a time.
 When you sync, iTunes determines whether your device or your computer contains the most recent information, and lets you choose the information you want to sync.

 Sync contacts and other info with iPod touch, iPhone, or iPad

 Connect your iPhone, iPod touch, or iPad to your computer and select your device.